gitjs/redux-form-with-ajv/README.md

 # redux-form-with-ajv

 This package combines redux-form with json-schema.
 It transforms the generated ajv errors to a way that redux-form can work with.
 As validation library it uses [ajv](https://github.com/epoberezkin/ajv).
-It works universal, so you can use it in frontend with client-side or server-side rendering.

-The basic usage also include [ajv-errors](https://github.com/epoberezkin/ajv-errors) so you can diretly customize your messages within a json-schema.
-The advanced usage give you more control about ajv itself, as well about customize your errors by a callback.
+The advanced usage give you more control about ajv itself, so you can use the ajv plugins like ajv-errors, ajv-i18n, ajv-keywords and so on, as well you have full control about the error via a callback.

 ## Installation
 ```npm install --save redux-form-with-ajv```